 When Test Automation is Useful

-The best applications for implementing automated testing are when the tests are repeatable and it’s necessary to run them many times (either because the app will have many versions, maintenance reasons, or because it must be tested on different platforms).
+The best uses for test automation involve tests that repeatable and are necessary to be run many times (either because the app will have many versions, for maintenance reasons, or because it must be tested on different platforms).
 One such example of this type of test is regression tests.
 Other tests that should be considered for automation include those that cover high-risk functionalities that, if they were to fail, would cause a great negative impact to the business.

 Manual vs Automated Testing